skydiablo/AsyncEventDispatcherBundle/README.md

 there are some simple solutions:

- * implement `AsyncEventDispatcherBundle\Event\AsyncRequestScopeEventInterface` interface in your custom event
+ * implement `SkyDiablo\AsyncEventDispatcherBundle\Event\AsyncRequestScopeEventInterface` interface in your custom event
  * define request scope in subscriber config:

         class ExceptionSubscriber implements EventSubscriberInterface